 - Create a Team Contract.
 Once you have read through the complete instructions, develop a contract that addresses team member conduct, responsibility, and/or roles.
 A good contract will include, but isn't limited to the following: - How will you communicate?
 Each team will have its own discussion board and file sharing area on ANGEL.

 Click on Teams in the navigation menu to access.
-You can also easily email your team members from the Team areas. - o How often will you be expected to check for updates from your team members? - o Will there be a permanent team leader or will this task be rotated in some way? - O Who will be assigned to turn in the required paperwork? - o What will be your team's policy, if any, on absences and covering for one another if need be? - O What policy will you have in place to resolve any intragroup conflict that may arise?
-You may use me-your instructor-as a higher court of appeals, but you cannot use me as your first response (I will always be happy to moderate and intervene, but you will first be expected to document for me that you implemented your initial conflict resolution plans per your contract). - Pick a topic.
+You can also easily email your team members from the Team areas. - How often will you be expected to check for updates from your team members? - o Will there be a permanent team leader or will this task be rotated in some way? - O Who will be assigned to turn in the required paperwork? - o What will be your team's policy, if any, on absences and covering for one another if need be? - O What policy will you have in place to resolve any intragroup conflict that may arise?
+You may use me-your instructor-as a higher court of appeals, but you cannot use me as your first response (I will always be happy to moderate and intervene, but you will first be expected to document for me that you implemented your initial conflict resolution plans per your contract).

+Upload your contract to the appropriate dropbox on ANGEL.

+- Pick a topic.
 Your group needs to pick a topic and identify an issue associated with that topic.
 Keep in mind that you want to make sure you think about the topic anthropologically.
 For instance if your group chooses potable water, you could focus on the link between lack of clean water, poverty, disease, and institutional policies/actions that contribute to the problem.
 You will want to be specific about the topic and issue as it is easy to be overwhelmed with information. - Research the issue.
-On October 11 we will be in a computer lab to go over library resources and do some initial research. - Team Project work days-October 25 & November 24.
-An outline of what the team accomplished and team member evaluations are due at the end of these class periods.
-Only one outline needs to be turned in, but each team member must turn in their own team member evaluation. - Create an action item.
+If you need some tips on how to conduct effective research, check out the research guide that our librarian has put together: http://libguides.uwb.edu/content.php?pid=108960&sid=819857. - Create an action item.
 You should also research and locate a non-governmental agency (NGO) or non-profit that is already addressing your chosen issue and provides contact information.
 This will be somewhere people can go to if they want to take action.
-This MUST be included in your campaign. - Public Service Announcement presentation.
-Fact Sheet, Poster, Public Service Announcement.
-December 6. - Reflection relating your project to biological anthropology, Final team member evaluation, Evaluative Annotated Bibliography and Outline of your contribution to the project.
-These will be completed by each member of your team and uploaded to ANGEL by December 6.
+This MUST be included in your campaign. - Create your website.
+You can create your website multiple ways.
+Your team might choose to use a free site on Google, Weebly or some other free site.
+You can also use a wiki site if you so choose, e.g., WikiDot or WikiSpaces.
+Whichever way you choose, you must email me the web address as soon as you know what it is so that it can be added to the list.
+Websites must be posted by midnight, December 1. - Reflection relating your project to biological anthropology, Final team member evaluation, Evaluative Annotated Bibliography and Outline of your contribution to the project.
+These will be completed by each member of your team and uploaded to ANGEL by midnight, December 1.
+Failure to turn in a Team Member evaluation results in an automatic deduction of 25% off your final grade. - Each student is required to evaluate two other campaigns.
+You will be sent an email in week 10 telling you which campaigns to evaluate.
+Campaign evaluations are due by midnight on December 6.
+You can earn up to 20 extra credit points by evaluating additional campaigns.
+An Excel file is posted in the assignment folder on ANGEL that should be used for campaign evaluations.
+Links to all of the campaigns will be available in the announcements section of ANGEL.